superseriousbusiness/gotosocial/README.md

 Marked as unsupported due to performance issues (high memory usage when idle, crashes while processing media).

-You may have some success if you turn off decoding of remote media.

-We hope to support OpenBSD better in future, but this is not guaranteed.
+While we don't support running GtS on OpenBSD, you may have some success building a binary yourself with the totally **unsupported, experimental** [nowasm](https://docs.gotosocial.org/en/latest/advanced/builds/nowasm/) tag.

 ### Stable Releases